jimrothstein/docs/300_tech_notes.md

 #		- xmodmap is older, but simpler.
 #		- newer is **setxkbmap** but I find more effort to figure out simple things.
 #		-	SEE  tech_notes
+#		- lots of ways to do this remap.
+Stay with what works.
 #
 xmodmap -e "keycode 133 = Escape"
 }

 {
 	grep jim /var/log/syslog  # see cron jobs that ran

+Sat May 21 18:48:16 PDT 2022
+	-	jr changed /etc/rsyslog/50-default.conf
+	-	uncomment #cron  -- cron s/d now log to cron.log
+	-	after change, run sudo service rsyslog restart

+}

+#### Linux Kernel
+{
+	- one LTS Ubuntu can have many (upstream) kernels
+	-	Mix & Match kernels?
+X?
+	-	Kernel Upgrade - See INDEX C.

 }
 ```
 *jim_Permissions*
 u g o   (user group other)